If you are assigned a dosimeter, it must be worn when radioactive materials or radiation generating machines are used.

 The disposal or any radioactive material to the sewer or to fume hood exhaust must not exceed 50 nCi total nuclides/month.
 Prior arrangements for disposals greater than this amount per month must be made with Research Laboratory & Safety Services and approved by the appropriate Radiation Safety Committee.
 Records of these disposals are to be documented on a monthly “Environmental Release Log” and reported to the Research Laboratory & Safety Services.

 Wastes must be segregated, packaged, labeled, and tagged in accordance with the rules for Packaging Radioactive Waste.
 All waste items must have a Radioactive Waste Summary Form affixed to them prior to Research Laboratory & Safety Services collection.
 Waste items not properly prepared will not be removed from the lab for disposal.
-Waste collections are requested from Risk Management Services.
+Waste collections are requested from the User Dashboard.

 Protective Measures/Contamination Control